 As the environmental damage caused by pollution and waste becomes increasingly apparent, it’s up to all of us to help protect our planet.

 At Polmanter we are committed to minimising our carbon footprint and have been making changes wherever we can to improve our sustainability.
 Here are some of the new products and practices we’ve introduced.

 Switching to eco alternatives

-In the bar, you can sip your drink through a compositable straw (banning straws entirely can cause difficulties for guests with additional needs).
+In the bar, we have committed to ban the use of plastic straws, switching to a paper alternative (banning straws entirely can cause difficulties for guests with additional needs).
+We are now a proud member of The Final Straw, Cornwall, who aim to eliminate the use of plastic straws in the county.
 We use reusable cups rather than disposable ones for poolside and soft play drinks, and we’ve stopped laminating the menus as this meant they couldn’t be recycled.